sylwiaDP/datapill-test1/README.md

 ### How to submit content to DATA Pill?

+If you bump into piece of good content from the Cloud, AI, ML, Big Data area while surfing the web, share it with the community.
+We would also be happy to share an article of yours.
+Submit it so it can appear in the upcoming DATA Pill overview this coming Friday.
-Add links as a pullrequest with the document in the Proposals folder.
+To do so, add links as a pullrequest with the document in the Proposals folder.
 Comments, reviews and advices are welcome.
 Any meaty content requisitioned by Thursday will enter the DATA Pill on Friday.